 Timesheet tracking for Jira has been around for almost 3 years now and has gained traction as one of the top-rated free apps for Jira.
-It fell from this position as it became paid from the version 18.104.22.168.
+It fell from this position as it became paid from version 220.127.116.11.

 Ease of use is the key here; the UI is simple and comprehensible, and there are no alternative logging screens or anything to clutter the experience.
-My only complaint is about a window that kept notifying me about the number of work logs each time I generated the table report (in a similar way Jira notifies you about reindexing).
+My only complaint is about a window that kept notifying me about the number of work logs each time I generated the table report (similarly Jira notifies you about reindexing).
 But this is a minor quibble and only appeared in the paid version.

 Quick Timesheet – Calendar view

-It’s tough to say how the paid model of the app will compete against its time tracking rivals that had been functioning for a longer time.
+It’s tough to say how the paid model of the app will compete against its time-tracking rivals that have been functioning for a longer time.
 It’s not yet known whether it will be another Jira Suite Utilities, continually fighting an uphill battle against the better JMWE competitor as it stopped being free to use.

 You can get this app here.